ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Grammar is hard.

 #### Abbreviations and acronyms
-If there's a chance a reader won't recognize a abbreviation or acronym, spell it out the first time.
+If there's a chance a reader won't recognize an abbreviation or acronym, spell it out the first time.
 If the abbreviation is more common than the long form, then use the short form (DVD)
 *Never use NPCC*

 #### Addresses